10 Yellow Flowering Trees and Shrubs

 • USDA Plant Hardiness Zones 9 - 11.

-Take care in selecting acacia trees because some variations have thorns amid their deceptively soft blooms.
+Take care when selecting acacia trees because some variations have thorns amid their deceptively soft blooms.

 10. Palo Brea